-- creating a culture within the Council, amongst Members and Officers, to ensure that equality is at the core of all its activities. - making services relevant and accessible to present and future users - targeting resources, where necessary, to groups and communities who are most at risk of exclusion. - ensuring that the Council's involvement in the voluntary and community sector supports the empowerment and self-organisation of disability groups. - building a workforce that is representative of the diverse communities of the borough. - influencing others through good practice in service provision, employment and procurement. - Sex Woking Borough Council is committed to combating sex discrimination and sexism and promoting the equality of women and men.
-The Council recognise that society has stereotypes for both women and men and both women and men can loose out on opportunities because of these stereotypes.
-The Council will aim to:
+- creating a culture within the Council, amongst Members and Officers, to ensure that equality is at the core of all its activities; - making services relevant and accessible to present and future users; - targeting resources, where necessary, to groups and communities who are most at risk of exclusion; - ensuring that the Council's involvement in the voluntary and community sector supports the empowerment and self-organisation of disability groups; - building a workforce that is representative of the diverse communities of the borough; - influencing others through good practice in service provision, employment and procurement. - 3.3.
+Gender Reassignment refers to the process of transitioning from one gender to another.